By Teresa Currivan, LMFT, Parent Coach

 What I’ve observed is that we get stuck in trying to understand this in terms of our “normal” selves and “normal” people.
 Gifted individuals are wired differently, and I believe that if we were to truly understand giftedness, with all of its challenges and actual gifts, we would also be able to appreciate ourselves more – no matter where on the scale we fall.

-This article is also published on Parent.Co., where it has over 1k shares on Facebook.
+This article is also published on Parent.Co. and Mother.ly, where it has received a combined share of over 2.5K.